ThatGuyJacobee/Elite-Bot-Docs/docs/verificationfeature.md

 ## Configurating the feature

-Next, you have to configure two settings, the description of the embed that is posted and the role that the user should be given if the verification is successful using the "/verificationsettings" command.
+Next, you have to configure two settings, the description of the embed that is posted and the role that the user should be given if the verification is successful using the "/verification settings" command.

 :::tip